bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * Use `mktemp` for creating a folder inside your tmp directory as a scratch space. \
  * Use `nice` for running lower priority applications
  * [When to use xargs vs pipe](https://stackoverflow.com/questions/35589179/when-to-use-xargs-when-piping)
+ * Use `mount --o bind` when mounting a directory to another directory.
+Regular `mount` works on block devices.

 ### Commandline